conornally/starbug2/README.md

        --clean-table       a.fits : Clean up an individual table --version                  : Print starbug2 version

+       --apply-zeropint    a.fits : Apply a zeropoint (-s ZEROPOINT=1.0) to a.fits
+       --calc-instr-zp     a.fits : Calculate and apply an instrumental zero point onto a.fits

    --> typical runs
       $~ starbug2 -vD -p file.param image.fits      //Source detect on image with a parameter file
       $~ starbug2 -vDM -n4 images*.fits             //Source detect and match outputs of a list of images
       $~ starbug2 -vd image-ap.fits -BP image.fits  //PSF photometry on an image with a source file (image-ap.fits)
 ```

 See [starbug-manual](https://github.com/conornally/starbug2/blob/main/docs/starbug-manual.md) for more detailed instructions.